g-saisuryateja/Implementation-of-Tic-Tac-Toe-Game-using-Multi--Tape-Turing-Machine/README.md

 Tic Tac Toe is being implemented by using Multi-tape Turing machine and results are experimented with using JFLAP.

-This research work is published in IEEE
+This research work is published in IEEE: https://ieeexplore.ieee.org/document/9844404